Yuchi language: Grammar

 Like many Indigenous languages of the Americas, Yuchi grammar is agglutinative.
-Words are formed by the addition of various prefixes and suffixes to a mono- or polysyllabic stem.
+Words are formed by the addition of various prefixes and suffixes to a stem.
 Yuchi features separate male and female registers and an idiosyncratic noun classification system wherein nominal distinction is made regarding animacy, Yuchi ethnicity, kinship and, for inanimate nouns, shape or spatial position.

 Much of the information in this section is drawn from Wagner (1938); some of Wagner's conclusions, particularly regarding his interpretation of Yuchi kinship terminology and certain aspects of his description of Yuchi pronouns, have been disputed.